6 Inspiring Ramadan Rituals and What They Mean

 Muslims spend this night in prayer, reading the Quran, and performing acts of worship, seeking God’s forgiveness, mercy, and blessings.

-Other rituals
+Other Rituals

 There are other religious rituals that are not exclusive to Ramadan but are performed in Ramadan more frequently than in other months of the year as Muslims take this opportunity to do more good deeds.